 Lui Sha graduated with Ph.D. from CMU in 1985.
 He worked at the Software Engineering Institute from1986 to1998.
 He joined UIUC in 1998.
 Currently, he is Donald B. Gillies Chair Professor of Computer Science, University of Illinois at Urbana Champaign.

 Sha is a widely cited author in real-time and embedded computing community.
 His work on real-time and safety critical system integration have impacted many large scale high technology programs including GPS, Space Station, and Mars Pathfinder.
 Now it is widely used in system real time constraints such as airplanes, robots, cars, ships, trains, medical devices, power generation plants and manufacturing plants.

-Currently, his team is developing the technologies for secure and certifiable multi-core avionics with aviation community and computational pathophysiology models for medical best practice guidance (“GPS”) systems with medical community.
+In recent years, his team is developing the technologies for secure and certifiable multi-core avionics with aviation community and computational pathophysiology models for medical best practice guidance (“GPS”) systems with medical community.